syiming/testbed/docs/source/support/gcp.md

 #### Create your own VM

 Please pay attention to `zone`.
-Select a zone which is not used by too many people.
+Select a zone that is not used by too many people.

-You can see what zones are used by other people by the following navigation: Console page -> Compute Engine -> “TPUs” in the left side bar -> zones.
+You can see what zones are used by other people by the following navigation: Console page -> Compute Engine -> “TPUs” in the left sidebar -> zones.

-You can see the set of zone names by the following navigation: Console page -> Compute Engine -> “Zones” in the left side bar.
+You can see the set of zone names by the following navigation: Console page -> Compute Engine -> “Zones” in the left sidebar.
 Pick up a name from here.

 ```bash